 The Unit of Genetics of Neurodegenerative Disorders belongs to the Laboratory of Biology of Neurodegenerative Disorders, Department of Neuroscience (Laboratory and Department Head: Dr Gianluigi Forloni, PhD) and is located at the new Mario Negri Institute for Pharmacological Research in Milan, Italy.
 The Institute moved from its historical location in 2007 and it is now in a new, exciting scientific and academic environment (Bovisa Sud Campus).
 The Institute has been appointed "IRCCS" in 2013.

 The Mario Negri Institute offers a scientific expertise in several field of medicine, environmental science and pharmacology (for more info, visit www.marionegri.it)

 Diego Albani is a researcher who coordinates a team involved in age-associated neurodegenerative disorders, including Alzheimer's disease, Parkinson's disease and frontotemporal dementia.
 The main topics are genetics, oxidative stress, cellular and in vivo models of neurodegeneration.

 We are always willing to evaluate applications from young, highly motivated graduated fellows from any country who are fascinated from neuroscience and neurodegeneration.
-They may apply for the PhD program at Mario Negri Institute (http://www.marionegri.it/mn/en/sezioni/formazione/PHDcorsobase.html#.UeAJc5FCJ8E).
+They may apply for the PhD programme at Mario Negri Institute (http://www.marionegri.it/mn/en/sezioni/formazione/PHDcorsobase.html#.UeAJc5FCJ8E).